hfiguiere/lrcat-extractor/doc/lrcat_format.md

 * id_local: local id
 * id_global: uuid
 * pathFromRoot: path from the root folder.
+Can be `NULL`.
 * rootFolder: id of the root folder.

 There is always a folder with an empty `pathFromRoot` for a root